maartenba/maartenba.github.io/_posts/2019-01-09-help-ive-inherited-an-aspnet-mvc-core-code-base-with-no-cross-site-request-forgery-csrf-measures.markdown

 * [Help, I've inherited an ASP.NET MVC Core code base with no Cross-Site Request Forgery (CSRF) measures!](https://blog.maartenballiauw.be/post/2019/01/09/help-ive-inherited-an-aspnet-mvc-core-code-base-with-no-cross-site-request-forgery-csrf-measures.html)
 * [Tracking down action methods that need ValidateAntiForgeryToken using Structural Search and Replace](https://blog.maartenballiauw.be/post/2019/01/10/tracking-down-action-methods-that-need-validateantiforgerytoken-using-structural-search-and-replace.html)

+> **Note:** In this series, our goal is to find all places in our codebase where we need to add `[ValidateAntiForgeryToken]`.
+[Dominick Baier](https://twitter.com/leastprivilege) suggested that there is an [`AutoValidateAntiforgeryTokenAttribute`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.autovalidateantiforgerytokenattribute) in ASP.NET Core which can be applied as a global to trigger validation of antiforgery tokens by default for an application and HTTP methods other than `GET`, `HEAD`, `OPTIONS`, and `TRACE`.
+This global filter renders our manual additions of `[ValidateAntiForgeryToken]` useless, unless there are exceptional cases where CSRF validation should not be done.
+And before you scream "they should be done everywhere!", consider an inherited codebase where not all best practices can be applied at once.
+Brownfield projects are awesome!

 ## Wait, wait!
 What is this Cross-Site Request Forgery (CSRF) thing?

 Let's look at the definition first: